AliceO2Group/analysis-framework/docs/hyperloop/README.md

 # Hyperloop system

-The hyperloop train system is used to submit your analysis in a train to the Grid.
+The Hyperloop train system is used to submit your analysis in a train to the Grid.

 ## Preconditions

+* Login to [Mattermost](https://mattermost.web.cern.ch) and (if not already done) join the restricted team ALICE (top menu, select join restricted teams).
+Then join the support channels on Mattermost: [O2 Analysis](https://mattermost.web.cern.ch/alice/channels/o2-analysis) and [O2 Hyperloop Operation](https://mattermost.web.cern.ch/alice/channels/o2-hyperloop-operation).
 * Make sure that you have a <a href="https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html" target="_blank">valid AliEn certificate</a> installed in your browser.
 If you can access <a href="https://alimonitor.cern.ch/hyperloop/" target="_blank">https://alimonitor.cern.ch/hyperloop/</a> without getting "access denied", then everything is fine.
+* Check if your AliEn username corresponds to the CERN login.
+The latter is for example the username you use for logging into the mail server or into lxplus.cern.ch.
+You can check your AliEn username by going to the file catalog browser <a href="https://alimonitor.cern.ch/catalogue/" target="_blank">here</a>.
+Check the folder path or the string "Welcome <username>".

 ## Concept